Internet Safety with NordVPN: Why you should use a travel VPN

-Wearing a money belt doesn’t seem to be as big as a priority now as protecting your data and privacy online.
+Wearing a money belt doesn’t seem to be as big as a priority now as protecting your data and privacy online, does it?

 It’s time to focus on travel internet safety.

-It’s time to focus on travel internet safety

-I’ve been oblivious to internet safety and data protection for many years.
 I can be very blasé about things like security, often leaving my bag wide open for someone to walk by and nimbly swipe out my wallet.

+When it comes to online safety, I admit that I was blasé about this too.
 I thought if I was connecting to a hotel wi-fi with a password it would be safe, right?

 Wrong.

-Many people are getting access to that password as they come in and out of the cafe or visit the hotel.
-Who knows how often they change the password or if they even do?
+Many people are getting access to the same internet password as they come in and out of the cafe or visit the hotel.

-It’s pretty scary to think you could be enjoying some cool Jack Johnson tunes and a creamy cappuccino while uploading your favourite travel photos to Facebook, while an innocent looking fellow cafe lover secretly scans your computer and steals all your private information over that insecure internet connection.
+It’s pretty scary to think you could be enjoying some cool Jack Johnson tunes and a creamy cappuccino while uploading your favourite travel photos to Facebook, while an innocent looking fellow cafe lover secretly scans your laptop and steals all your private information over that insecure internet connection.

 Yep.
 Creepy.